haicanberra/Maze-Generation-Visualization/README.md

 &emsp;4.
 A* Algorithm
 &emsp;&emsp;Dijkstra's Algorithm but with heuristic using Manhattan distance.
 &emsp;&emsp;The score of each cell is the sum of the cost and heuristic.
-## Notes
-- Click Start/End to set start/end cells.
-- Regen for regenerating the maze.
-- Clear to clear the paths but retain the maze.

 ## Installation
 ```
 python -m venv env
 source env/Scripts/activate
 pip install -r requirements.txt
 ```
+## Usage
+- Launch '''main.py'''
+- Click Start/End to set start/end cells.
+- Regen for regenerating the maze.
+- Clear to clear the paths but retain the maze.
-## Futher Optimizations:
+## Notes
 - Selections of maze generating algorithms.
 - Maybe more pathfinding algorithms.